 We ask that potential correspondents familiarise themselves with Himal and its variety of articles before sending query notes.
 The magazine’s archives are freely available online.
 When formulating potential submissions, please bear in mind the following:

-* Himal is a monthly periodical, and articles should not be dated upon publication.
+* Himal is an online magazine and also publishes thematic quarterly print editions.
+Articles should not be dated upon publication.
 Further, our analysis should ideally remain useful in archival form.